induane/asinine-website/topics/articles/editorial/article_9.rst

 has been bought and paid for by keeping that pesky chaos at bay.
-People revere those who step boldly out into the unknown and imbue them with such reverie that they fail to understand the lesson such people teach: *There is value in acknowledging that chaos exists, in moving beyond the safe and known out into the chaos of existence.
+People revere those who step boldly out into the unknown and imbue them with such reverie that they fail to understand the lesson such people teach: *There is value in embracing disorder, in moving beyond the safe and known out into the chaos of existence.
 Fear leads to mediocrity and stagnation and a penchant for safety.*